Cricket in India: 21st century

 Sachin Tendulkar is one of the greatest cricketers of all time.
 He is known as the 'God of Cricket'.

 Sachin Tendulkar was one of the key members during 1989–2013 for Team India in multiple formats.

 Since 2000, the Indian team underwent major improvements with the appointment of John Wright, India's first ever foreign coach.
 This appointment met success internationally as India maintained their unbeaten home record against Australia in Test series after defeating them in 2001 and won the inaugural ICC World Twenty20 in 2007.
 India was also the first sub-continental team to win at the WACA in January 2008 against Australia.

 India's victory against the Australians in 2001 marked the beginning of a dream era for the team under the captainship of Sourav Ganguly, winning Test matches in Zimbabwe, Sri Lanka, West Indies and England.
-India also shared a joint victory with Sri Lanka in the ICC Champions Trophy and went on to the finals in the 2003 Cricket World Cup only to be beaten by Australia.
+India were joint winners with Sri Lanka in the ICC Champions Trophy and reached the final of the 2003 Cricket World Cup only to be beaten by Australia.

-In September 2007, India won the first ever Twenty20 World Cup held in South Africa, beating their arch-rivals Pakistan by 5 runs in a thrilling final.
+In September 2007, India won the first ever T20 World Cup held in South Africa, beating their arch-rivals Pakistan by 5 runs in a thrilling final.

-India won the Cricket World Cup in 2011 under the captainship of Mahendra Singh Dhoni, the first time since 1983 (28 years) – they beat Sri Lanka in the final held in Mumbai's Wankhede Stadium.
+India won the Cricket World Cup in 2011 under the captaincy of Mahendra Singh Dhoni, the first time since 1983 (28 years) – they beat Sri Lanka in the final held in Mumbai's Wankhede Stadium.

 India won the Champions Trophy in 2013 by defeating England in England.

 India played its 500th Test match against New Zealand led by Kane Williamson at Kanpur from 22 to 26 September 2016.
 India won this match by 197 runs.
-This test was played under the captaincy of Virat Kohli.
+Virat Kohli captained India in this test.

 On 29 June 2024, India won the 2024 T20 World Cup by defeating South Africa in the final.
 They became the third team after England and West Indies to win the cup twice and also the first team to win the tournament undefeated.

 On 9 March 2025, India won the 2025 Champions Trophy undefeated.
 The team defeated New Zealand in the final.
 This was India's third consecutive final of the tournament, as well as fourth consecutive ICC final.
 India became the first team to win the tournament thrice.

+On 2 November 2025, India won their first Women's Cricket World Cup, defeating South Africa by 52 runs in the final at the DY Patil Stadium in Navi Mumbai.
+In the semi-final, they chased a huge target of 339 runs against Australia, which is one also the highest successful run chases in the history of Women's ODI.
+The victory was widely celebrated and recognized across India as a landmark moment for women's cricket in the country.

+In the 2026 Men's T20 World Cup, India defeated New Zealand in the final.
+This made India the only team to win back-to-back T20 World Cups (2024 and 2026), and a record three titles in the T20 World Cup.